-(2) All vehicles parked on University property, whether parked by students, faculty, staff, vendors, contractors, visitors, or others not specifically exempted in paragraph (5) below, must park “nose-in” and maintain a valid parking permit on the days and at times designated by the University’s President.
-This information is published online at http://www.unf.edu/parking and is available from PATS.
-During special events on campus, parking in selected areas may be limited and subject to an additional special parking fee for the event.
+(2) During special events on campus, parking in selected areas may be limited and subject to an additional special parking fee for the event.
 All other parking requirements contained in this regulation are in effect 24 hours per day throughout the calendar year.

 (3) Purchase of a specific category parking permit does not necessarily guarantee a parking space in a specific location.
 On some occasions, high traffic flow periods may result in all the spaces in a specific location being occupied.
 All permits allow parking in Gray Lots.
-If a space is not available in the other areas allowed with a specific parking permit, permit holders will be required to park in the Gray parking lots.

 (4) All visitors to campus who desire to park a vehicle on university property must purchase and maintain a non-refundable daily virtual parking permit.
 These daily virtual parking permits do not allow for parking in all spaces on campus.
-Location allowance and/or restrictions are noted on the pay-by-plate kiosk’s screen during purchase and on the paper receipt
+Location allowance and/or restrictions are noted on the pay-by-plate kiosk’s screen during purchase and on the paper receipt or mobile app.

 (5) The following vehicles are exempt from the requirement of maintaining parking permits: